ultralytics/ultralytics/docs/en/integrations/vscode-snippets.md

   <br>
 </p>

-3. Follow any prompts to install the extension.

 ## Using the Ultralytics-Snippets Extension

-- **Intelligent Code Completion:** Write code faster and more accurately with advanced code completion suggestions tailored to the Ultralytics API.
+- 🧠 **Intelligent Code Completion:** Write code faster and more accurately with advanced code completion suggestions tailored to the Ultralytics API.

-- **Increased Development Speed:** Save time by eliminating repetitive coding tasks and leveraging pre-built code block snippets.
+- ⌛ **Increased Development Speed:** Save time by eliminating repetitive coding tasks and leveraging pre-built code block snippets.

-- **Improved Code Quality:** Write cleaner, more consistent, and error-free code with intelligent code completion.
+- 🔬 **Improved Code Quality:** Write cleaner, more consistent, and error-free code with intelligent code completion.

-- **Streamlined Workflow:** Stay focused on the core logic of your project by automating common tasks.
+- 💎 **Streamlined Workflow:** Stay focused on the core logic of your project by automating common tasks.

 ### Overview

-The extension will only operate when the [Language Mode](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_change-language-mode) is configured for Python.
-This is to avoid snippets from being inserted when working on any other file type, as all code snippets are for Python.
-All snippets start with a prefix of `ultra`, and simply typing `ultra` in your editor after installing the extension, will display a list of possible snippets to use.
+The extension will only operate when the [Language Mode](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_change-language-mode) is configured for Python 🐍.
+This is to avoid snippets from being inserted when working on any other file type.
+All snippets have prefix starting with `ultra`, and simply typing `ultra` in your editor after installing the extension, will display a list of possible snippets to use.
 You can also open the VS Code [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) using ++ctrl+shift+p++ and running the command `Snippets: Insert Snippet`.

 ### Code Snippet Fields

 Many snippets have "fields" with default placeholder values or names.
-For instance, output from the [predict] method could be saved to a Python variable named `result`, `results`, `detections`, `preds` or whatever else a developer chooses, which is why the "fields" are important.
+For instance, output from the [predict] method could be saved to a Python variable named `r`, `results`, `detections`, `preds` or whatever else a developer chooses, which is why snippets include "fields".
 Using ++tab++ on your keyboard after a snippet is inserted, your cursor will move between fields quickly.
 Once a field is selected, typing a new variable name will change that instance, but also every other instance in the snippet code for that variable!

 <p align="center">
   <br>
     <img src="https://github.com/user-attachments/assets/661c1b85-39a5-48ec-9faa-89d44e49aa37" alt="Multi-update field and options">
   <br>
   After inserting snippet, renaming <code>model</code> as <code>world_model</code> updates all instances.
-Pressing <kbd class="key-tab">Tab</kbd> moves to the next field, which opens a dropdown menu and allows for selection of a model scale, and moving to the next field provides another dropdown to choose either <code>world</code> or <code>worldv2</code> model variant.
+Pressing <kbd>Tab</kbd> moves to the next field, which opens a dropdown menu and allows for selection of a model scale, and moving to the next field provides another dropdown to choose either <code>world</code> or <code>worldv2</code> model variant.
 </p>

 ### Code Snippet Completions

-It's not required to type the full name of the snippet, or even from the start of the snippet.
-The snippets are named in the most descriptive way possible, but this means there could be a lot to type and that could be counterproductive if the aim is to move _faster_.
-VS Code let's users type `ultra.example-yolo-predict`, `example-yolo-predict`, `yolo-predict`, or even `ex-yolo-p` and still reach the intended snippet option!
+It's not required to type the full prefix of the snippet, or even from the start of the snippet.
+The snippets are named in the most descriptive way possible, but this means there could be a lot to type and that would be counterproductive if the aim is to move _faster_.
+Luckily VS Code let's users type `ultra.example-yolo-predict`, `example-yolo-predict`, `yolo-predict`, or even `ex-yolo-p` and still reach the intended snippet option!
 If the intended snippet was _actually_ `ultra.example-yolo-predict-kwords`, then just using your keyboard arrows ++up++ or ++down++ to highlight the desired snippet and pressing ++enter++ or ++tab++ will insert the correct block of code.

 <p align="center">
   <br>